To find out your collection day, look on the collection day search

 - loose - no plastic bags please

-A sack collection service runs in parts of Arundel for householders to recycle.
+A sack collection service runs in parts of Arundel and Bognor Regis for householders who are not able to have a blue top bin, due to the location of their property, but still wish to recycle.
 It collects the same items as the blue topped service except for glass bottles and jars.
+If you are already registered as a recycling sack household and need more bags, you can request them using our online form.

 Lost, Missing or Damaged Recycling Bins

-If your home does not have a recycling bin or your bin is lost or damaged after collection, please contact: Arun Direct 01903 737754 or email@example.com
+If your home does not have a recycling bin or your bin is lost or damaged after collection, you can request a replacement using our online form.

 What happens to your rubbish